 6. Real-world briefs need fulfilling fast

 “I wish I’d had more guidance to how to develop an idea quickly,” says Shillington teacher Wayne Smith.
-“My third-year degree was very ideas-focused and we would often spend weeks pondering, thinking and discussing potential solutions to a design problem.
+“My third-year degree was very ideas-focused, and we would often spend weeks pondering, thinking and discussing potential solutions to a design problem.
 When I started working in studios, though, I quickly realised that the luxury of pondering design solutions for weeks just wasn’t commercially viable.”

 7. The importance of theory

 “Something that most design boot camps lack is that theory is so damn important,” says graphic designer and Shillington graduate Eman Abdallah.
 “I don’t mean reading one book or two about design.
-I mean REALLY delving into theory and truly understanding why something worked or didn’t work; learning about and understanding context.
+I mean delving into the theory and truly understanding why something worked or didn’t work; learning about and understanding context.
 I believe that without studying theory and the history of design, a designer will be missing out on a lot.”